JeremieLitzler/scrimba-the-responsive-web-design/6.Taking.it.to.the.next.level/2.Final.project.myself/text files/homepage.md

 # The only marketing agency on a mission from God, fully dedicated to increase your web traffic.

-We’re two brothers from Chicago that are trying to pay back our debt.
+We're two brothers from Chicago that are trying to pay back our debt.
 We can help you with SEO, SEM content marketing and whatever else.

-##About Us
+## About Us

 We grew up in downtown Chicago, and we used to play in a band.
 Jake loves fried chicken, and Elwood loves dry white toast.